Department of Art and Archaeology

 Program of Study

-A total of 10 courses in the Department of Art and Archaeology, including ART 100, ART 400 (Junior Seminar) and two seminars at the 400- or 500-level.
+A total of 10 courses in the Department of Art and Archaeology, including ART 400 (Junior Seminar) and an additional two seminars at the 400- or 500-level.
 Seven of the 10 courses must be taught by Art and Archaeology faculty.
-Students must take at least one course in each of the following three areas: Group 1 (ancient), Group 2 (medieval/early modern), and Group 3 (19th century to the present).
+Students must take at least one course in each of the following three distribution areas: Group 1 (ancient), Group 2 (medieval/early modern), and Group 3 (19th century to the present).
 ART 100, ART 400, and ART 401 count as departmentals but not as distribution courses.
-In choosing courses to satisfy the distribution requirement, students are encouraged to explore a range of geographies and a range of media, e.g., architecture, painting, sculpture, photography, film).
-Thematic courses as well as courses spanning more than one area will be allocated to a distribution area on a case-by-case basis.
-ART 100, ART 400, and ART 401 count as departmentals but not as distribution courses.
+In choosing courses to satisfy requirements, students are encouraged to explore a range of geographies and a range of media, e.g., architecture, painting, sculpture, photography, works on paper, film.

-Cognates.
 No more than two cognate courses taken in other departments (including the Program in Visual Arts) may be counted toward the 10 departmentals.
 This includes summer courses.
 Students participating in the Study Abroad Program may be allowed to count more than two courses taken overseas as departmentals.
-All cognate courses must be approved prior to enrollment by the departmental representative based on the submission of a syllabus and course description.
+All cognate courses must be approved prior to enrollment by the director of undergraduate studies based on the submission of a syllabus and course description.
 Courses cross-listed with the Department of Art and Archaeology automatically count as departmentals, but do not count toward the departmental honors GPA.

-Junior Seminar.
-During the fall of the junior year, all majors must take the junior seminar (ART 400).
-The course introduces students to various methodologies used by art historians and archaeologists, and many assignments relate directly to their junior independent work.
-Students who are abroad during the fall of the junior year can complete the junior seminar during the fall term of the senior year.
+During the fall of junior year, all majors must take the junior seminar (ART 400).
+The course introduces students to various methods used by art historians and archaeologists, and many assignments relate directly to their junior independent work.
+Students who are abroad during the fall of junior year can complete the junior seminar during the fall term of their senior year.

-The senior independent work consists of a year-long research project of approximately 60–80 pages on a topic selected by the student and approved by the faculty adviser.
-The student selects a faculty adviser in the spring of the junior year and submits an extensive outline and annotated bibliography to the adviser by mid-November of their senior year.
+The senior independent work consists of a year-long research project of approximately 60–80 pages (15,000–20,000 words).
+The student selects a faculty adviser in the spring of their junior year and submits a progress report to the director of undergraduate studies by mid-November of their senior year.
 For further deadlines see the Undergraduate Handbook.
 The thesis grade is the average of the grades given by the faculty adviser and a second faculty reader.
 The Senior Independent Work requirement in History of Art includes two colloquia with the Practice of Art cohort, one in the fall and one in the spring.

 Senior Departmental Examination

-The senior departmental examination consists of a one-hour oral examination discussing the senior thesis and also covering material from departmental courses.
-It is attended by three faculty members (including the adviser of the senior thesis, its second reader, and one additional faculty member.
+The senior comprehensive departmental examination ("Comps") consists of a one-hour oral examination discussing the senior thesis and also covering material from departmental courses.
+It is attended by three faculty members, consisting of the adviser of the senior thesis, the second reader, and one additional faculty member.
 The exam grade is the average of the grades given by the three examiners.

-Concentrators in this program explore the traditions, thought processes, and methods of making visual art in connection with a liberal arts education.
-Courses are offered in painting, drawing, graphic design, media, sculpture, photography, film and video production, and film history and theory.
+Concentrators in this track explore the traditions, thought processes, and methods of making visual art in connection with a liberal arts education.
+Studio courses are offered in painting, drawing, printmaking, graphic design, media, sculpture, photography, film and video production.
+Students also study art history and theory.

 Two courses in the Program in Visual Arts and one course in the Department of Art and Archaeology.
 By the first Wednesday following spring break, sophomores submit an application and a portfolio of creative work to the Lewis Center for the Arts administrative office.
 The admissions committee for the Program in Visual Arts will notify students accepted into the program by early April.
-No AP credit is accepted toward the Program 2 concentration.
+No AP credit is accepted toward the Practice of Art concentration.

 Program of Study

-The visual arts courses must include: studio courses in at least two different media; two studio courses at the 300 or 400 level; VIS 392 Issues in Contemporary Art; and VIS 416 Exhibition Issues and Methods or VIS 417 Fall Film Seminar.
-The Department of Art and Archaeology courses must include one course from Group 1 (ancient) or Group 2 (medieval/early modern) and one course from Group 3 (19th century to the present); and two others, including at least one course from group 1 or group 2 (the third may be from any group.
+The visual arts courses must include: two studio courses in at least two different media; two studio courses at the 300 or 400 level; VIS 392 Issues in Contemporary Art; and VIS 416 Exhibition Issues and Methods or VIS 417 Film Seminar.
+The Department of Art and Archaeology courses must include one course from Group 1 (ancient) or Group 2 (medieval/early modern) and one course from Group 3 (19th century to the present).
+The remaining two courses may come from any group.
 When multiple courses are selected from the same group, breadth in chronological and geographic focus among them is encouraged.

-Cognates.
-Up to two courses in studio art or art history may be taken at other institutions during the summers with prior approval by the departmental representative (for art history courses) or the director of the Program in Visual Arts (for studio art courses).
+Up to two courses in studio art or art history may be taken at other institutions during the summers with prior approval by the director of undergraduate studies (for History of Art courses) or the director of the Program in Visual Arts (for Practice of Art courses).
 Courses taken as part of the Study Abroad Program may be allowed to count as departmentals with prior approval from the director of undergraduate studies and the director of the Program in Visual Arts.

-Junior Seminar.
-During the fall of the junior year, all concentrators must take the junior seminar, VIS 392 Issues in Contemporary Art.
+During the fall of junior year, all concentrators must take the junior seminar, VIS 392 Issues in Contemporary Art.
 Beginning with the Class of 2023, film students will also be required to take VIS 392.
 VIS 392 coincides with admission to the junior studios and investigates the history, challenges, and rewards of studio practice.
-Through readings, discussions, studio critiques, and a culminating exhibition of works in progress, VIS 392 provides the foundation for each student's independent creative development, as well as the impetus for beginning to be able to articulate the historical precedents and ambitions of their work.
+Through readings, discussions, studio critiques, and a culminating exhibition of works in progress, VIS 392 provides the foundation for students' independent creative development, as well as the impetus for beginning to be able to articulate the historical precedents and ambitions of their work.
 Students are also strongly encouraged to take ART 400, the junior methods seminar in the Art and Archaeology Department.

 By the end of the second week of the fall term of senior year, students must have three advisers, including one from the Department of Art and Archaeology faculty.
 The senior independent work is a major studio project completed by the end of the spring term, which is done in consultation with the student’s advisers, and a writing portfolio consisting of multiple short essays amounting to approximately 20 pages (5,000 words).
 The essays reflect on the making process and discuss the relation of the work to the student's broader studies, especially in art history.
 The essays should include a bibliography.
 Students are assigned semiprivate studios on the second floor of 185 Nassau.
 Students present their work in an exhibition at the end of the year at the Lewis Center.
 An “Advisers' Thesis Critique” is performed by the AA and VIS advisers in the presence of the exhibit.
 The grade for the senior independent work is the average of the grade given by the AA and VIS advisers during the Thesis Critique and for the written component.

 Senior Departmental Examination